lei900/lei900.github.io/_tabs/about.md

 Hi, my name is Lei.

-I am currently learning Ruby on Rails | React | Next.js to become a web developer.
+I am currently learning Ruby on Rails, React, Next.js to become a web developer.

 Since I am learning a lot of things, I think writing them down may help me to gain a better understanding.